Wilaak/Route2/README.md

 ### Features

-- **Flexible URLs** Support for required, optional, and wildcard segments.
+- 🧭 **Flexible URLs** Support for required, optional, and wildcard segments.
-- **Parameter Validation** Filter and transform parameters with regex or custom logic.
+- 🛡️ **Parameter Validation** Filter and transform parameters with regex or custom logic.
-- **Middleware** Add logic before and after route handlers.
+- 🧩 **Middleware** Add logic before and after route handlers.
-- **Route Groups** Organize and share attributes across routes.
+- 🗂️ **Route Groups** Organize and share attributes across routes.
-- **Handler Hooks** Intercept and customize how route handlers are executed.
+- 🪝 **Handler Hooks** Intercept how route handlers are executed.
+(Integrate with DI-Containers)
-- **Lightweight** Single-file, dependency-free minimalistic design.
+- ⚡ **Lightweight** Single-file, dependency-free and ~160 lines of code.

 ## Table of Contents